dhiway/cord/product-sdk/README.md

-# CORD Product SDK — P0 executable foundation
+# CORD Product SDK — native SDK v1

-This workspace is the transport-neutral TypeScript foundation for Orbis.
-It freezes the spec-29/transaction-8 descriptor contract, checks current runtime vectors, executes the hostile fake-host suite, and validates E/Q/C inputs.
+This workspace is the first supported transport-neutral TypeScript SDK for the clean-break Origin/Orbis stack.
+It freezes the Origin `9901/2` and Orbis `29/8` version matrix, current Orbis metadata, typed descriptor contract, and cross-language native semantic vectors.

 It is deliberately **not** a production mobile rewrite, a performance result, or a legacy contract compatibility layer.
 The host remains the authority for